 What do DNS servers mean and why are they significant?

 The purpose of domain names like Facebook.com is just so that they are easier for us to remember.
 Every single website domain is actually a string of numbers (IP address).

 A DNS-server is, essentially, the internet’s telephone operator.
-Its job is storing vast domain name numbers with respective IP addresses.
-This means that you, the user, can enter the name of the site that you want to visit and a DNS server will translate it to numbers and send you to the proper IP address.
+Its job is storing vast amounts of domain name numbers with respective IP addresses.
+This means that you, the user, can enter the name of the site that you want to visit.
+And a DNS server will translate it to the corresponding numbers, and send you to the proper IP address.

-VPN that uses its very own DNS servers, s data in the exact same VPN-tunnel as your other online activities.
-No third-party or government/organization can log or censor here.
+If a VPN uses its own DNS servers, the redirection process takes place in the same VPN-tunnel as your other online activities.
+No third-party or government / organisation can log or censor here.